Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 }
 ```

-Next, to create a new aggregate, simply inherit from `AggregateRoot<,,>` like this, making sure to pass test aggregate own type as the first generic argument and the identity as the second, and the state as the third.
+Next, to create a new aggregate, simply inherit from `AggregateRoot<,,>`, making sure to pass test aggregate own type as the first generic argument and the identity as the second, and the state as the third.
 Make sure to pass down the aggregate identity to the base class, as this is required.

 ```csharp
 public class StoreAggregate : AggregateRoot<StoreAggregate, StoreId, StoreState>